 History/Social Science SSMPP Advisor

 Professor Christopher Monty is the advisor for the History/Social Science Single Subject Matter Program.
-If you have questions about the program or need advising, contact him directly.
-His email address is firstname.lastname@example.org.
-See the Faculty page for his current contact info.
+If you have questions about the program or need advising, contact him directly by telephone or email address: 310.243.3469 or firstname.lastname@example.org.
+For Dr. Monty's current office hours please check our Faculty Page.

 The California Commission on Teacher Credentialing recently revised the Standards Common to All for Single Subject Matter Prep Programs.
 Students are no longer required to complete early fieldwork observation prior to entering California teaching credential programs.